9.2-channel home theater receiver with Wi-Fi®, Bluetooth®, and Chromecast built-in

 - 7.1Ch + Zone 2 or Zone 3: The nine amplifier channels of the receiver are assigned to power a 7ch speaker system in the Main Zone and stereo speakers in either Zone 2 or Zone 3 (not both).
-The 7ch speaker system consists of Front, Center, Surround, and Surround Back.
+The 7ch speaker system will consist of Front, Center, Surround, and Surround Back.

 - 5.1Ch Bi-Amp + Zone 2: Assigns seven amplifiers of the receiver to the Main Zone with the front speakers bi-amped and two amplifier channels assigned to Zone 2 to power a pair of speakers in another room.
-The 5ch speaker system consists of Front, Center, and Surround (Surround Back speaker channels are not available in this mode).
+The 5ch speaker system will consist of Front, Center, and Surround (Surround Back speaker channels are not available in this mode).
 This amplifier configuration is not compatible with Dolby Atmos or DTS:X.

 - 5.1Ch + Zone 2/3: Assigns five amplifier channels to the main zone for 5ch playback and four amplifiers to Zone 2 and Zone 3 for stereo playback in each zone.
-The 5ch speaker system consists of Front, Center, and Surround (the receiver's Surround Back and Height amplifier channels are reassigned to power both Zone 2 and Zone 3).
+The 5ch speaker system will consist of Front, Center, and Surround (the receiver's Surround Back and Height amplifier channels are reassigned to power both Zone 2 and Zone 3).

-- Vector Linear Shaping Circuitry (Front Channels Only): Onkyo developed Vector Linear Shaping Circuitry (VLSC) to reassemble the signal in its original form following processing.
+- Vector Linear Shaping Circuitry (Front Channels Only): Vector Linear Shaping Circuitry (VLSC) reassembles the signal in its original form following processing.
 Unlike conventional filters, VLSC removes pulse noise generated in D/A conversion, allowing the sound wave to be reproduced with extremely high fidelity for a smooth analog signal.
 The signal's data is converted between sampling points and joined with analog vectors in real time to produce a smooth output wave form.
 The result is a virtually noiseless, smooth, analog signal that brings out even the most subtle of nuances in music sources.

 - PLL Jitter-Cleaning Circuit Technology: PLL (Phase Locked Loop) jitter-cleaning circuit technology reduces jitter by comparing the input and output phases of the digital signal and creating an accurate clock waveform.
 This enhances the precision of digital signal processing and noticeably improves audio quality.
 Jitter-cleaning technology works for S/PDIF audio signals only.

-AccuEQ Advance Calibration w/ AccuReflex: The TX-RZ730 incorporates AccuEQ Advance calibration technology and comes with an auto calibration microphone.
+AccuEQ Advance Calibration w/ AccuReflex: The DRX-3.2 incorporates AccuEQ Advance calibration technology and comes with an auto calibration microphone.
 AccuEQ Advance calibration technology reveals the true potential of your speakers by eliminating standing waves from your listening space using multipoint measurements.
 These acoustic peaks distort the audio image and prevent your loudspeakers from voicing the sound as their designers intended.
 AccuEQ Advance also utilizes Partial Band Equalization and only corrects frequency response below a certain point, leaving high-order harmonics untouched - so your speakers are free to reproduce the emotion in the recording faithfully and naturally.
 In addition, AccuEQ Advance includes three memory presets you can use to save your own customized EQ settings, perhaps tailored to suit different content such as movies, music, or games.